 - NCFE optional workbook

-- worksheet
+- worksheets

-- assignment
+- assignments

-- · report.
+- presentations.

-2 Understand the health and safety considerations for circuit training sessions
+2 Understand the health and safety considerations for suspension training sessions

-- 2.1 Explain the safety considerations relating to circuit training sessions, including: - environment - equipment - participants - 2.2 Explain the potential risks to participants and the precautions to take - 2.3 Describe possible contraindications to circuit training
+- 2.1 Explain the safety considerations relating to suspension training sessions, including: - environment - equipment - participants - 2.2 Explain the potential risks to participants and the precautions to take - 2.3 Describe possible contraindications to suspension training

-- 2.1 Learners must explain the main safety considerations and checks to make for circuit training sessions.
-Examples could include: - environment, eg floor cleared, adequate floor space for number of participants and layout, hygiene, temperature and ventilation of the room, etc - equipment checks, eg wear and tear, use of clips and collars, cleanliness, safe set up, dismantling and storing of equipment - participants, eg initial screening and verbal screening (any contraindications, injuries, reasons for temporary deferral of exercise, ability), adequate warm-up and cool-down, suitable clothing, removal of jewellery, appropriate footwear, using a manageable weight, use of gloves/chalk, rest when needed and rehydration. - 2.2 Learners must explain the potential risks to participants and the precautions to take.
+- 2.1 Learners must explain the main safety considerations and checks to make for suspension training sessions.
+Examples could include: - environment eg suitable safe anchor points, stability of frame, adequate floor space (for the number of participants and other activities in the vicinity), free from obstacles/hazards in working area, temperature and ventilation of the room - equipment eg checking the straps/frame for stability, wear and tear, fraying of straps, buckles, handles, hygiene (cleanliness of equipment), safe set up, dismantling and storing of equipment - participants eg initial screening and verbal screening (any contraindications, injuries, reasons for temporary deferral of exercise, ability), adequate warm-up and cool-down, safe use of equipment (checks to make), set up of straps (correct length), suitable clothing, removal of jewellery, appropriate footwear, rest when needed, rehydration. - 2.2 Learners must explain the potential risks to participants and the precautions to take.